zalando-stups/documentation/components/senza.rst

 ``Elastigroup``
     The raw specification of the Elastigroup.
-Please refer to the vendor documentation for the specification the `Elastigroup Create API`_.
+Please refer to the vendor documentation for the full specification of the `Elastigroup Create API`_.
 The content of this property is copied to the ``group`` attribute of the API.

 Senza will try to mix and match `Senza::TaupageAutoScalingGroup`_ properties with the Elastigroup.
 Raw definitions inside the ``Elastigroup`` property take precedence